yhomarys-qa/qa-conduit-manual-testing/02-Test-Cases/Authentication/Login/TC-011_Login_Password_Placeholder.md

 3. Observe whether the placeholder text is displayed before entering any data

 ## Expected result
-The field should display placeholder text (masked input field behavior)
+The "Password" field should display a placeholder text before user input.